openmrs/openmrs-module-coreapps/README.md

 Continuous development build: `npm run watch` (whenever you make a change, a new UI build will be triggered)

+Continuous test execution: `npm run test:dev` (whenever you make a change, tests will be run again)

 Clean development build: `npm run clean && npm run build:dev`

 Production build: `npm run build`

+For continous development we recommend setting up a server using OpenMRS SDK and adding the coreapps module to watched projects (supported in UI Framework 3.12.0+).
+Next start the server and use the npm run watch command to have js code instantly transpiled and deployed to the server.
+Do remember to disable caching for your browser or use Ctrl + F5 to refresh page and its cache to see changes.

 ## Linking